12 of the most popular Korean dramas of all time

 Synopsis: Lee Jun-ho (Kang) is a lawyer in charge of various tasks related to litigation and crime scenes.
 Woo Young-woo (Park) is South Korea’s first attorney with Autism Spectrum Disorder.
 While most of Young-woo’s colleagues mock her for her special ability, Jun-ho warms up to her and cherishes her talent.
 Soon, the duo get entangled in a blooming romance.

-About the show: This Kim Tae-oh series was one of the most popular Korean dramas on Netflix since Squid Game (2021).
+About the show: This Kang Tae-oh series was one of the most popular Korean dramas on Netflix since Squid Game.
 So much so that the producers have promised that the show will return with a second season soon.

 Mr. Queen (2020)